---

 [https://www.onetonline.org/link/localtrends/29-1141.00?st=MI](https://www.onetonline.org/link/localtrends/29-1141.00?st=MI)

-depends on where you’re licensed and where you want to practice.
-Some states
+though the steps depend on where you’re licensed and where you want to work.

-participate in the Nurse Licensure Compact (NLC), which allows registered nurses
+Some states belong to the Nurse Licensure Compact (NLC), which lets registered

-submitting documentation and fees to the new state’s board of nursing.
+and fees to that state’s board of nursing.

 [Campus Locations](https://arizonacollege.edu/campus-locations/) page for